FAQ: SALSA LipSync Suite v2

 Pretty much any model that uses blendshapes or bones for facial animation can be configured to work in the SALSA LipSync Suite.
 We have OneClick setups for several common model creation systems (see the features section).
 The requirement is a sufficient amount of control be available in the mouth for lip-synchronization and ample control over other facial areas (i.e. brows, lids, nose) for emotes, blinking, etc.

-Does SALSA LipSync Suite work with <insert model system here>?
+Does SALSA LipSync Suite work with XYZ model system?